-For the decades we have used modern machines, we have needed to learn how to create and speak their languages.
+For the decades we have used modern machines, we have needed to learn how to speak their languages.

 We don’t have to get the exact command and data formatted properly anymore; all we need to do now is express ourselves more naturally.

-There’s value in still being formal and structured in how we express ourselves.
+There’s still enormous value in formal and structured ways in how we express ourselves.

 But humans get things wrong.
 And so will AI.